 Activity 1.2 Continuous professional development

 The achievement of a University degree is not the end target of education.
-The rapid evolution in science and technology requires continuous professional development (CPD)
+The rapid evolution in science and technology requires continuous professional development (CPD) for proper application of instruments and data storage

 Action 1.2.1 Promote and assist with the organization of training courses, workshops and “summer schools” relevant to the IOC mandate

 Short-term (1-2 weeks) training courses and workshops are essential tools to ensure continuous professional development, i.e. updating or extending the expertise and knowledge of scientific or technical personnel.
+This is particularly important for the maintenance and preservation of highly specialised technical equipment in the context of technology transfer.

 All IOC programmes organize short-term training courses, in response to requests formulated by Member States during sessions of primary subsidiary bodies (regional or technical).
-These requests are then formulated in work plans. .
+These requests are then formulated in work plans.
+Particular emphasis should be directed towards empowering those participating to be able to apply that knowledges after completing training.

 Training courses are implemented either at venues made available on an ad hoc basis by Member States, in specialized training venues (e.g. HAB Centre in Copenhagen, Denmark or IOC Project Office for IODE in Ostend, Belgium…) or in Regional Training (and Research) Centres (e.g. the IOC Regional Training and Research Centre on Ocean Dynamics and Climate, or the new IODE OceanTeacher Global Academy Regional Training Centres, International Training Centre for Operational Oceanography, Hyderabad, India (ITCOOcean)) which are described in Action 1.2.4.